Artist Residency Grants

 What do the grants support?

-Artist Residency Grants are intended to bring artists, curators, and collectives (formal or informal) to Penn as Artists in Residence or Curators in Residence within a department, program, or center.
+- Artist Residency Grants support bringing artists, curators, and collectives (formal or informal) to Penn as artists- or curators-in-residence within a department, program, or center.
 Collaborations between Penn departments, programs, or centers are also supported.
-Examples of previously supported projects can be reviewed on our website.

 How much can I apply for?